CURIOSSorg/curioss-patterns/project-rolodex.md

 # Forces

-The OSPO needs to identify champions, early adopters, and potential resistance.
+The OSPO needs to identify champions, early adopters and potential resistance.

 Resources are limited, requiring efficient and repeatable outreach processes.